 How Do the Changes to R-22 Refrigerant Affect You?

-If you own an R22 system, your system will NOT be outlawed on January 1, 2020.
-If your unit breaks down and needs some freon after January 1, 2020, you will still be able to get R22 refrigerant for it, but you will likely pay a lot of money for the R22 refrigerant.
+If you own an R22 system, your system was NOT outlawed on January 1, 2020.
+If your unit breaks down and needs some freon after January 1, 2020, you will still be able to get R22 refrigerant for it, but you will likely pay more money for the R22 refrigerant.
 Due to the law of supply and demand, it is getting more expensive to purchase R22 refrigerant.
 Since R22 is being phased out, R22 production has decreased by more than 95% in the last few years.
-In 2020, the production and importation of R22 will be illegal, so the only R22 that will be available will be refrigerant which was purchased prior to 2020 or which was collected from an old system that was being taken out of service.
+Now that the year 2020 has arrived, the production and importation of R22 is illegal, so the only R22 that is available is refrigerant which was purchased prior to 2020 or which was or is collected from an old system that was being taken out of service.

 How to Know if Your System Uses R22 or R410A

-Go outside and locate your air conditioning unit, the condenser unit.
-Find the label, and look for some that says HCFC, R22, R410A, HFC or something similar.
+Go outside and locate your air conditioning unit.
+This is the condenser unit.
+Find the label, and look for something that says HCFC, R22, R410A, HFC or something similar.
 This will tell you if you have R22 or R410A.
-“HCFC” would be R22, and HFC would R410A.
+“HCFC” would be R22, and HFC would be R410A.
 See some examples below.

 This article was written by Mike Morgan, the owner of Morgan Inspection Services.
 Morgan Inspection Services has been providing home, septic and well inspection services throughout the central Texas area since 2002.
 He can be reached at 325-998-4663 or at email@example.com.
 No article, or portion thereof, may be reproduced or copied without prior written consent of Mike Morgan.